openforcefield/anything-goes/interchange-drivers/drivers.md

 # EnergyError: {'Bond': <Quantity(0.0017857753, 'kilojoule / mole')>, 'Angle': <Quantity(-0.00267123177, 'kilojoule / mole')>, 'Torsion': <Quantity(-0.00321735958, 'kilojoule / mole')>, 'vdW': <Quantity(0.160138541, 'kilojoule / mole')>, 'Electrostatics': <Quantity(-0.398271038, 'kilojoule / mole')>}
 ```

-We can dig into these discrepancies a little more by passing the `detailed=True` argument to each function:
+The error lists the energy discrepancies for each term whose difference falls outside a configurable tolerance.
+We can dig into these discrepancies a little more by passing the `detailed=True` argument to each `get_*_energies` function:

 ```python
 pprint(get_gromacs_energies(interchange, detailed=True))